SEND Information Report (Special Educational Needs and Disabled Students)

 reading, spelling and maths.
 In Y9 we use the Princes Trust materials to develop a wide range of social and independence skills.

 Bede Academy follows advice received from external agencies (e.g. enlarging of print for students with visual impairment; most advantageous positioning of students with hearing impairment within the classroom and use of aids as recommended).

 Bede Academy has a wide range of staff to support students and address additional needs they may have, including students with SEND.
-This includes Learning Support Assistants/Teaching Assistants; the Pastoral Team, Emotional Literacy Support Assistant (ELSA) within Primary Years; Assistant Vice Principal SENDCO and the Deputy SENDCO (Secondary Years).
+This includes Learning Support Assistants/Teaching Assistants; the Pastoral Team, Emotional Literacy Support Assistant (ELSA) within Primary Years; Emotional and Mental Wellbeing Support Worker across both sites, Assistant Vice Principal SENDCO and the Deputy SENDCO (Secondary Years).

 Many students within Primary Years receive additional help outside of lessons in developing their understanding of the basic skills of reading, writing and maths.
 These students will work with a Learning Support Assistant, in small groups, taking part in additional numeracy and literacy sessions or they may sometimes work individually on specific computer programs tailored to the individual student’s needs.
 These sessions take place several times per week for no longer than 20 minutes.